Majjhima Nikāya 106

 Nissāya nissāya kira no, bhante, bhagavatā oghassa nittharaṇā akkhātā.

-The Buddha has explained to us how to cross over the flood by relying on one support or the other.
+It seems the Buddha has explained to us how to cross over the flood by relying on one support or another.

 Katamo pana, bhante, ariyo vimokkho”ti?